 With a focus on developing skills to meet busy lifestyle demands and ensure a healthy body, students will be involved in applying nutrition knowledge to a range of situations.
 This includes practical activities dealing with the selection of food and food preparation skills.
 Students will learn how to make healthy food choices and apply this knowledge to make healthy snacks and meals.
 Students will also be exposed to real-world hospitality situations and they will have to investigate, budget and create food for a specific audience.
 Students will get the opportunity to sell and market their products through the school.

-Photography
+Subject: Photography

-1 Semester
+Length of Course: 1 Semester

-N/A
+Pre-Requisites: N/A

-Year 10 Photography
+Course Leads to: Year 10 Photography

-1 N